ClickCease

 Final Tesla Autopilot Crash Reports Fault Tesla, Drivers and Lack of Regulations

-The National Transportation Safety Board (NTSB) has states that Tesla and lax regulation of the new partially automated driving systems, are to blame for a fatal 2019 crash in Florida involving a Tesla that had the Autopilot feature engaged.
-According to a Fox News report, the NTSB said the design of the Autopilot system contributed to the crash because it allowed the Tesla’s driver to avoid paying attention.
-Tesla also failed to limit where Autopilot can be used, allowing motorists to activate it even in areas for which it was not designed, the NTSB report stated.
+The National Transportation Safety Board (NTSB) has stated that Tesla and lax regulation of the new partially automated driving systems are to blame for a fatal 2019 crash in Florida involving a Tesla that had the Autopilot feature engaged.
+According to a Fox News report, the NTSB said the design of the Autopilot system contributed to the crash because it allowed Tesla’s driver to avoid paying attention.
+The NTSB report said Tesla also failed to restrict Autopilot’s use, allowing drivers to activate it in areas it wasn’t designed for.

 Report Highlights Autopilot’s Inadequacies